Fluad® Quadrivalent Influenza Vaccine 2024

 New Jersey-based CSL Seqirus (CSL.AX) is a leader in the fight against influenza with an innovative portfolio of influenza products.
 CSL Seqirus is the only influenza vaccine manufacturer that offers differentiated vaccine options for individuals six months of age and older.
 On February 12, 2024, CSL Seqirus reported Fluad's revenues increased 14% during the last half year.

 Seqirus provides a coding and billing guide for healthcare providers.
 CMS.gov provides seasonal influenza pricing.
 For the 2022-2023 Flu season, the Fluad Quadrivalent payment allowance is $71.68.

-Fluad Vaccine Description
+Fluad Trivalent Vaccine Description

 Fluad Vaccine Indication

+The Fluad egg-based vaccine is indicated for active immunization against influenza viruses caused by influenza virus subtypes A and type B in the vaccine.
 Fluad helps protect against the same flu strains as other seasonal flu shots, but it has something they don't have: an immune-enhancing ingredient that can help providrobustrong immune response to the flu in adults 65 and older.
-Seniors who have an aging immune system might have a lower immune response to traditional flu vaccines than younger adults.
+Seniors with an aging immune system might have a lower immune response to traditional flu vaccines than younger adults.

 Fluad Vaccine Dosage

 Fluad is administered as an intramuscular injection.